 Inclusive classroom design is the final piece of the Roseman University Six-Point Mastery Learning Model®.
 Classrooms are set up to form a hexagon, with the professor at the center, rather than a traditional lecture style with the professor at the front on the “stage” and the students in the “audience” observing the lecture or performance.
 Roseman University’s classroom layout assures that every student is in close proximity to the instructor, facilitating learning, and encouraging student participation.

 Statement of Educational Philosophy

 Roseman University of Health Sciences is committed to the following educational ideals:

 - An educational system in which all students can realistically attain high levels of achievement.
-We do not place emphasis on grades, rather on achievement of curricular outcomes.
+We do not place emphasis on grades, rather on the achievement of curricular outcomes.

 - An educational experience that goes beyond memorization of facts.
-We believe in the concept of deep learning and mastery of content that leads to understanding, the ability to apply knowledge, and make wise decisions.
+We believe in the concept of deep learning and mastery of content that leads to understanding, the ability to apply knowledge and make wise decisions.

 - A system of assessment designed to “detect and correct” problems thus ensuring achievement of high expectations by all students.
 We are committed to an assessment system that encourages and gauges progress toward the accomplishment of high academic standards by all students.